YoshiMitsu93/LSR-XML-Helper/README.md

   Select entries and edit any values directly: prices, durations, effects, spawn chances, strings, locations, and more.

 - **Automatic backups**
-  Every time you save changes, the tool creates a timestamped XML backup inside a `BackupXMLs` folder, located next to the XML files you are editing.
+  Every time you save changes, the tool creates a timestamped XML backup inside a `BackupXMLs` folder, located under an `LSR-XML-Helper` helper folder next to the XML files you are editing.

 - **Built-in keyword search**
   Search for values like `"cocaine"`, `"mp5"`, `"Underground"`, etc.